The City recognizes ten paid holidays for full-time employees:

 The City provides disability insurance for periods of extended disability due to an accident or illness.
 Coverage is generally available after the elimination period of 60 days or 180 days, whichever applies.

-The City offers voluntary participation in a 457 tax deferred compensation plan through ICMA Retirement Corporation.
+The City offers voluntary participation in a 457 tax deferred compensation plan through MissionSquare Retirement Corporation (formerly ICMA-RC).
 This allows employees to defer amount of compensation on a pre-tax basis under existing regulations.
 The City does not match any deferred compensation, but offers it as an alternative investment opportunity.
-The City also offers an optional Roth IRA through ICMA-RC as well.
+The City also offers an optional Roth IRA through MissionSquare as well.

 The City offers a free program that can assist and refer employees who have the need for help with personal problems that can adversely affect his or her health and job performance.
 The program is confidential and professional assistance is there to help you and your immediate family members.